-In 2008, I made a big decision, following my dream and changed vocation.
+In 2008, I made a big decision, following my dream, I changed vocation.
 Although I was not working in IT anymore, I kept my skills up to date as much as I could.
-I read online, watch videos (thanks to Youtube and some of the great channels out there) and kept up with the latest technology IT related.
-I also had a fairly sophisticated network at home where I used commercial grade equipment which forced me to keep my skills sharp (you can see some photos of my setup over the years on my Blog section).
+I read online, watch videos (thanks to YouTube and some of the great channels out there) and kept up with the latest technology IT related.
+I also had a fairly sophisticated network at home where I used commercial grade equipment which forced me to keep my skills sharp (you can see some photos of my setup over the years in my Blog section).

 In 2015 my career took another turn bringing me closer to the World I knew - IT!
 In 2020, I started working in Forensics where I became a Digital Evidence Specialist, adding to my belt courses and certifications from Cellebrite, Graykey, Magnet Forensics, X-Ways Forensics, etc.

 A few years ago, I purchased a DJI Drone as I always loved remote controls "toys".
 I started taking aerial footage of different locations, mostly the Province I lived at the time and put together little videos.
-If you would like to have a look at those videos, they are available on my YouTube Channel (link below).
+If you would like to have a look at those videos, they are available on my site but also on my YouTube Channel (link below).